DanZinagri/NicheD20_Quartz/content/Classes/Magic/Sorcerer/_index.md

 At 2nd level and every 2 levels thereafter, the sorcerer may select a bloodline boon.
 These boons are selected from either from the table of general sorcerer bloodline boons, or boons granted by their specific bloodline.
 If a bloodline boon calls for a save attack it is made at 1d20 + ½ SPB + Charisma modifier; the sorcerer may add any enhancement bonuses from his implement to this save attack.

-For a complete listing of general bloodline boons, see [[List of General Sorcerer Bloodline Boons|List of General Sorcerer Bloodline Boons]]
+For a complete listing of general bloodline boons, see [List of General Sorcerer Bloodline Boons](./List%20of%20General%20Sorcerer%20Bloodline%20Boons.md)

 ## Improved Bloodline Trait (Su)